jcomellas/mlapi/README.md

 ============
 You will need a fairly recent version of [Erlang](http://www.erlang.org/) and [rebar](https://github.com/basho/rebar) installed in your path.
-So far it has only been tested with Erlang R14B03 on Ubuntu Linux 11.04 (Natty) but will probably work with previous releases of R14 on other platforms too.
+So far it has only been tested with Erlang/OTP R14B03 on Ubuntu Linux 11.04 (Natty) but will probably work with previous releases of R14 on other platforms too.

 Installation